 Now ask students what all of these stories have in common.
 The obvious answer is the eye, but discuss the topic further to make the point that it's knowledge of how the eye works that has led to these new treatments and technologies.

 Hand out the Lasers Saving Sight student sheet.
-Students will answer the questions on the sheet as they read the article called Preserving the Miracle of Sight, found at the Beyond Discovery website.
+Students will answer the questions on the sheet as they read the article called Preserving the Miracle of Sight: Lasers and Eye Surgery, from Beyond Discovery, a project of the National Academies of Science.

 Ask students verbally: